 The officer will instruct the driver to follow a pen or finger with their eyes as it is moved side to side.
 As they are conducting this test, they are looking for any involuntary jerking of the eyes that happens when a person is under the influence of alcohol.
 The horizontal gaze nystagmus test results are considered the most reliable of the three field sobriety tests.

 Drivers are not required to participate in field sobriety tests and refusing to so will not result in penalties against the driver in many states.
-Check with a DUI attorney in your state, like a Criminal Defense Lawyer in Denver, CO from Richard J. Banta, P.C., to find out what the laws are concerning refusal to do field sobriety tests during a traffic stop.
+Check with a DUI attorney in your state to find out what the laws are concerning refusal to do field sobriety tests during a traffic stop.
 However, even if your state is one that does not require to participate, it is likely that your refusal will result in the officer arresting you on suspicion of DUI.

 If you have been charged with driving under the influence, contact an experienced DUI lawyer immediately.